Confiscation & Restraint Solicitors

 The POCA allows a prosecuting authority to apply to the court to freeze (restrain) a person’s assets while an investigation is ongoing, and the property is believed to be the benefit of criminal conduct.

-Our Crime team have been ranked in the Chambers & Partners 2024 legal directory.
-The team was described as “extremely strong in terms of criminal defence and particularly protest cases” and were praised for their “dedication to clients”.
+Our Crime team have been ranked in the Chambers & Partners 2025 legal directory.
+The team was described as “experienced in financial crime” and were praised for their excellent “level of service and responsiveness.”

 we can help.